 For a self-employed person or small business owner, cash is king.
 Because most freelancers rely on monthly revenue to cover their expenses, they must have good cash flow in order to pay their bills, market their services and take on new work.
-New York CPA Jonathan Medows, founder of CPA for Freelancers™, answers some of the typical questions he gets from freelancers.
+New York CPA Jonathan Medows, founder of CPA for Freelancers®, answers some freelance business FAQs.

 Jonathan Medows: I always advise my clients to get a line of credit from their bank before they start freelancing as a career.
 Apply for that credit line while you still have a paycheck as an employee, because knowing you have a steady source of income makes the bank more likely to approve your loan application.
 Once you quit your job and start as a freelancer, in the first year you may go from having a large salary as an employee to taking only $10,000 or $20,000 as a startup salary.
 This steep income drop makes you less attractive as a loan prospect for a bank’s loan officer.